Read More

 What to do if you notice changes in your tooth or gum sensitivity

 If you’ve noticed sudden changes in the sensitivity of your teeth or gums, and you have recently switched to a new toothpaste, stop using it right away.
-If your tooth or gums don’t go back to feeling ‘normal’ within a few days book an appointment with your dentist.
+If your tooth or gums don’t go back to feeling ‘normal’ within a few days book an appointment with your dentist at one of our Wellington, Lower Hutt or Upper Hutt dental practices.